 This One through Whom all men were made Would not endure their doom As man He died (a Trojan raid) Consumed by hate and laid… In greedy tomb

-He dove to souls beyond the veil Great Zion’s gates to swing As God He rose to blaze the trail Unstinging death, all wailing… To outsing
+He dove to souls beyond the veil Great Zion’s gates to swing And then He rose to blaze the trail Unstinging death, all wailing… To outsing

-This One from Whom flows every gain Remains in hearts of prayer When time is ripe, He’ll reap His Reign Love’s embers to enflame As evil flees, with coattails… Of despair
+This One from Whom flows every gain Remains in hearts prepared When time is ripe, He’ll reap His Reign Love’s embers to enflame… As evil flees, with coattails… Of despair

 “For from him and through him and for him are all things.
 To him be glory forever.
 Amen.” -Romans 11:36